User Guide

 rules: {

-// override/add rules settings here, such as:
+// Override or add rule settings here, such as:

 // 'svelte/rule-name': 'error'